d-miller/d-miller.github.io/_posts/2015-4-21-PNAS-Debate.md

 title: Robust Preference for Female Faculty Applicants
 ---

 I respond to Dr. Zuleyka Zevallos’s critique of the [PNAS study](http://dx.doi.org/10.1073/pnas.1418878112) on STEM faculty hiring bias.
-On April 19th, 2015, I submitted the below text as a comment to [her blog post](http://othersociologist.com/2015/04/16/myth-about-women-in-science/), and she has responded in depth [there](http://othersociologist.com/2015/04/16/myth-about-women-in-science/#comment-10552).
+On April 19th, 2015, I submitted the below text as a comment to [her blog post](http://othersociologist.com/2015/04/16/myth-about-women-in-science/), and she has responded in depth [there](http://othersociologist.com/2015/04/16/myth-about-women-in-science/#comment-10552). **UPDATE: PNAS authors have responded in depth on [their website](http://www.human.cornell.edu/hd/ciws/upload/PNASAddtlResources-WilliamsCeci.pdf) to the broader [social media discussion](https://storify.com/kejames/still-a).**

 *******